severalnines/docs/user-guide/mysql/nodes.rst

 * **ProxySQL Host Groups**
 	- List of hostgroups created under this service.
 	- It also provides the status of hosts in all defined hostgroups.
-It shows metrics related to hostgroups - used connections, free connections, errors, number of queries executed, amount of data sent and received, latency
+It shows metrics related to hostgroups - used connections, free connections, errors, number of queries executed, amount of data sent and received and latency in microseconds.

 * **ProxySQL Stats**
 	- Graphs related to ProxySQL metrics - active transactions, data sent and received, memory utilization, number of connections and many more.
 This gives you insight in how ProxySQL operates and helps to catch any potential issues with the proxy layer.